cgabriel5/nodecliac/README.md

 #### Using Hook Script

 This section will continue to use [yarn's prehook script](/resources/nodecliac/yarn/hooks/prehook.sh) as an example. [`/yarn/hooks/prehook.sh`](/resources/nodecliac/yarn/hooks/prehook.sh) runs custom Perl scripts to modify the `.acdef` and the CLI input.
 Since the prehook script is sourced into the main completion script nothing is echoed back to the main script.
 Instead, the `acdef` and `cline` variables get overwritten.
-These new values will then be used by nodecliac to provide tab-completion.
+These new values will then be used by nodecliac to provide Bash completions.

 **Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you _want/need_ to get the job done.
 Hook scripts just _need_ to be executable scripts stored in `~/.nodecliac/registry/COMMAND-NAME/hooks/`.